 This curriculum plan was updated August, 2016, to reflect UNR's recent transition to the University Silver Core requirements for Fall 2016.
 There may be additional corrections.

-UNR Silver Core General Education Requirements

-Available at GBC, except as indicated.
+UNR Silver Core General Education Requirements Available at GBC, except as indicated.
+Annalizable to a CDC Associate of Auto degrees

 Applicable to a GBC Associate of Arts degree.

-Creaits

-Silver Core Writing 6

-ENG 100 or 101, and ENG 102
+Silver Core Writing 6 ENG 100 or 101, and ENG 102